fparma/liberation/docs/editing-factions.md

 The \classname\main.h file controls the units available to purchase as the blufor faction, and the units spawned for the opposing faction.

-When the mission is built, these files are compiled into an arsenal and a classname sqf file located in the \src\factions\ folder.
+When the mission is built, these files are compiled into an arsenal and a classname sqf file located in the zfactions\ folder.
 For example, main.h becomes arsenal0.sqf and classname0.sqf.
 These are selected via parameter at the mission screen.
 When the parameter for this is chosen (NATO vs CSAT), these two files (arsenal0.sqf and classname0.sqf in this case) are loaded.